Living north of San Antonio, Texas, while commuting, I've noticed something has changed recently.

 There are no accidents ahead, and it's not a construction zone, yet everyone is driving unusually leisurely.

-In percentage terms, that's nearly a 40% increase.
+In percentage terms, that's nearly a 40% increase all of a sudden.

 This has completely changed the atmosphere on the roads.

-BMW, Lexus SUV models, Cadillac Escalades, and Lincoln Navigators are very common cars in our area.Fuel tanks typically hold 22-24 gallons.
-Based on premium prices, filling up a tank once:
+BMW, GMC, Lexus SUV models, Cadillac Escalades, and Lincoln Navigators are very common cars in our area.Fuel tanks typically hold 22-24 gallons.
+Based on premium prices, filling up a full tank costs:

 If you fill up twice a month, that's a difference of $60-$70 a month.